wtk34500000/js-pokemon-search-practice-assignment-dumbo-career-010719/README.md

 1. Implement a filter functionality for your Pokemon list.
 2. Implement a flip functionality on each Pokemon.
 3. Your search should include pokemon whose names are **not** exact matches
-4. AS A BONUS, add a way to show users details for a particular pokemon: moves, abilities, etc.
+4. Add a way to show users details for a particular pokemon: moves, abilities, etc.

 ---